aorthey/latex-beamer-default/README.md

 latex-beamer-default
 ====================

-Default draft for a latex beamer representation with some special commands like ramepicture{}
+Default draft for a latex beamer representation with some special commands like framepicture{}

     git submodule add https://github.com/orthez/latex-beamer-default.git